 Ensure that the damage is kept to a minimum if the worst happens.

-A penetration test is a great way to put this plan into action and see its effectiveness.
-Based on the outcome, you can rework your response plan to make it as effective as it can be.
+A penetration test is a great way to implement this plan and see its effectiveness.
+Based on the outcome, you can rework your response plan to make it as effective as possible.

 7. Help to Meet Compliance Requirements

 In the information era, data is everything.
 Clients and customers trust companies with their sensitive data and expect them to keep it safe.
 So do governments and industries, so there are many regulations and standards for storing and protecting data.